For any industry, it’s important to keep up with the trends to have a leading position in the industry.

 Oriflame is a great example of this.
 When they launched their NovAge Men’s skincare range in one of their markets, they tapped into social selling through user-generated content (UGC) rather than ad campaigns.

 They encouraged women to introduce the products to the men in their lives.
 The campaign was all over the company’s social media platforms.
-Oriflame consultants shared beauty tips, personal posts, and authentic stories across social platforms.
+Oriflame consultants shared beauty tips, personal posts, and authentic stories across social media platforms.

 The campaign felt authentic, human, and engaging.
 It worked.
 The product saw high engagement across channels and quickly became the top-selling item in the NovAge line.